Nicholas-Krasnow/sequence-design-guide/README.md

 # sequence-design-guide
-Protocol to redesign enzyme sequences with ProteinMPNN followed in Krasnow et. al. 2025 () and inspired by
+Protocol to redesign enzyme sequences with ProteinMPNN followed in Krasnow et. al. 2025